Can Omeprazole Help You & Are There Coupons For It?

 When a person has a chronic condition that needs lifetime management, this automatically imposes a significant medical financial burden.
 Prescription painkillers may not be cheap, but they are also only temporary.
 Medication for conditions, on the other hand, may have a significant price, but now also be a lifelong requirement, meaning that people need to manage their money every month to ensure they have access to the medication they need.
 Omeprazole, while not as critically important as insulin, falls into this category of medications where a ready supply becomes a financial factor.

-Omeprazole is a medication that is aimed at helping digestive issues.
+Omeprazole (or Prilosec) is a medication that is aimed at helping digestive issues.
 In this case, omeprazole is specifically targeted at helping to manage the amount of acid that is in the stomach, and other parts of the digestive system.
 While some people may be surprised or even disturbed at the idea of acid in our bodies, it is an essential part of our well being.

 Humans survive by extracting nutrients out of the food that we eat.
 However, getting to those nutrients is difficult when food is first presented to us.
 The act of chewing and coating food with saliva both softens the food and breaks it down into smaller pieces.
 However, that’s not the end of the digestive process.
 Once the food is in the stomach, in more manageable pieces, this is where stomach acid comes in.
 The smaller pieces of food are more easily dissolved by our stomach acid; this further breaks the food down into the essential components from which the intestines can now draw out the nutrients the body requires.